bangpound/SputnikPubsubBundle/Resources/doc/working-with-hubs.md

 # Working with hubs

 Hubs are instances of [HubInterface](https://github.com/sputnik-project/SputnikPubsubBundle/blob/master/Hub/HubInterface.php).
-The simpliest way to create a hub is to reuse standard implementation.
+The simpliest way to create a hub is to reuse [standard implementation](https://github.com/sputnik-project/SputnikPubsubBundle/blob/master/Hub/Hub.php), which is a simple value object.

 ## Registering a new hub